JirosWorld/Django-starter-project/README.rst

     $ git push origin master

 You'll now have a starting point for your new project.
-Continue to the installation instructions below and start at step 3.
+Continue to the installation instructions (INSTALL.rst) and start at step 3.

-To start the project, you can continue to the Installation section, bullet 3.

 Additions